A particle in equilibrium with a bath realizes worldline supersymmetry: Numerical results

 In section~\ref{lattice} we showed that these results for the auxiliary field test that the terms of the effective action, when written as a functional of the auxiliary field, that are proportional to positive powers of the lattice spacing, are, truly, irrelevant.
-Therefore we do expect that $B_1(\mathfrak{F})$ vanish.
-It is then useful to check that the field, $\Phi_n$, in the scaling limit, does propagate and doesn't have Gaussian correlation functions: so we should calculate $\left\langle\Phi_{|n-n'|}\Phi_0\right\rangle$ and $B(\Phi)$ or, rather, $B_1(\Phi)$ and check that the former isn't ultra--local and the latter two are non-zero, at the same level of numerical accuracy as we checked the correlators for the auxiliary field.